lpradovera/fosdem2013/README.md

-# Welcome to Adhearsion
+# FOSDEM 2013 Adhearsion demo

-You've got a fresh app and you're almost ready to get started.
+Clone the repo and let's get started!
 Firstly, you'll need to configure your VoIP platform:

 ## Asterisk